 Canadian post-secondary institutions

-- request information about the application process and selection criteria specific to the Canadian institution, and provide all required documents.
+- request information from their home institution about the application process and selection criteria specific to the Canadian institution; and

 - communicate with partner institutions in Canada to confirm or explore institutional collaborations and exchange agreements;

 - promote this scholarship opportunity through their international offices;

 - identify candidates who meet the eligibility and admission requirements for the Canadian partner institution;

 - provide supporting documents for their candidates to the Canadian partner institution, which is responsible for submitting the scholarship applications; and

 - advise selected candidates to gain additional linguistic training and intercultural skills before their departure.